Taiwar/ComputerCraft-Scripts/README.md

-# Computercraft-Scripts
+# Computercraft and OpenComputers scripts
-Lua scripts for Computercraft (a brilliant mod for Minecraft by dan200) turtles and computers.
+Lua scripts for Computercraft turtles and computers and OpenComputers.